pablo-lamtenzan/Famine/README.md

 This is the first virus i've done.
 Virus branch are so interesting.
 Next virus is called Pestilence, it will be takes famine's code but will be indetectable.

 # TO DO
-The code is only written in C i have obiouslly to write it in ASM x64
+- The code is only written in C i have obiouslly to write it in ASM x64
+- Some Makefile
+- Project is not readdy to be corrected i just wanna understand howw to do it